A scalable optimization approach for equitable facility location: Methodology and transportation applications: Computational Study

-Each optimal solution to a food desert scenario defines a distribution of distances that residents must travel to reach their assigned supermarket.
-In this section, we compare statistics of the distributions of distances corresponding to optimal solutions to (KPL), (p-Med), and (p-Ctr).
+Each optimal solution to a problem instance defines a distribution of distances that residents must travel to reach their assigned (in this case, nearest) supermarket.
+To visually compare the solution quality of (KPL) with that of (p-Ctdn), we plot the maximum value and the mean value of the distributions given by the respective optimal solutions.
+In particular, we wish to compare the mean value of each optimal distribution with the best possible mean value, obtained by solving (p-Med), and similarly, we compare the maximum value of each optimal distribution with the optimal maximum value, obtained by solving (p-Ctr).

-Figure \ref{fig:compare_mean_food} provides an overview of the mean distance traveled by residents to reach their closest grocery store in optimal solutions to (p-Ctr), (p-Med), and (KPL) with $\epsilon=-1$.
-The 500 largest cities are represented in each of the three charts, which display scenarios with $k \in \{1,5,10\}$ new stores.
-The cities are sorted along the horizontal axis according to the mean distance achieved by the optimal solution to (KPL), so the three colored shapes representing optimal solutions to (KPL), (p-Med), and (p-Ctr) for a single city appear in a vertical line.
-Notably, the average distance for (p-Ctr) is consistently higher than that of both (p-Med) and (KPL), while the average distances for (p-Med) and (KPL) closely align.
+Figure \ref{fig:compare_mean_food} provides an overview of how the mean distance traveled by residents to reach their closest grocery store in an optimal solution of (KPL) compares with optimal solutions to (p-Ctr) and (p-Med).
+The 500 cities are represented on the horizontal axis in each of the three charts, which display scenarios with $k \in \{1,5,10\}$ new stores.
+They are sorted according to the mean distance achieved by the optimal solution to (KPL), so the three colored shapes representing optimal solutions to (KPL), (p-Med), and (p-Ctr) for a single city appear in a vertical line.
+Figure \ref{fig:pct_compare_mean_food} is similar, but compares (p-Ctdn) to (p-Ctr) and (p-Med) for $\gamma \in \{0.1,0.5,0.9\}$ for the 348 cities for which we have (p-Ctdn) results.

+Notably, the average distance for (p-Ctr) is consistently much higher than that of both (p-Med) and (KPL), while the average distances for (p-Med) and (KPL) closely align.
+This general trend holds for (p-Ctdn) with $\gamma = 0.1$, although interestingly, it seems that an even smaller value of $\gamma$ would be necessary to align with (p-Med) to the same extent as (KPL).

-Figure \ref{fig:compare_max_food} is similar to Figure \ref{fig:compare_mean_food} except that it presents the maximum (rather than mean) distance traveled in each optimal distribution of distances.
-The horizontal axis is sorted according to the maximum distance in an optimal solution to (KPL). (p-Med) consistently yields significantly higher maximum distances compared to both (p-Ctr) and (KPL).
-While (KPL) optimal solutions correspond to greater maximum distances when compared to (p-Ctr), (KPL) still results in a substantial improvement over the maximum distances in (p-Med) optimal solutions.
+Figures \ref{fig:compare_max_food} and \ref{fig:pct_compare_max_food} are similar to Figures \ref{fig:compare_mean_food} and \ref{fig:pct_compare_mean_food} except that they present the maximum (rather than mean) distance traveled in each optimal distribution of distances.
+The horizontal axis is sorted according to the maximum distance in an optimal solution to (KPL) (resp. (p-Ctdn)).